chef-boneyard/delivery_self_guided_trial/README.md

 Welcome to the Delivery Self Guided Trial

 Delivery Trials are currently invite only.
-If you've stumbled here on your own, please request an[INVITE](https://www.chef.io/delivery/) or speak with your Chef account representative.
+If you've stumbled here on your own, please request an [INVITE](https://www.chef.io/delivery/) or speak with your Chef account representative.

 These docs will provide you with instructions for accessing your trial environment, and guide you through pushing changes through the delivery pipeline.
 Accessing the environment will require internet access, as well as an SSH client.